GitDeepOrg/oss-fuzz/README.md

 In cooperation with the [Core Infrastructure Initiative](https://www.coreinfrastructure.org/), OSS-Fuzz aims to make common open source software more secure and stable by combining modern fuzzing techniques and scalable distributed execution.
 The best way to eliminate vulnerabilities is to never create them and to stop them before a project ever reaches critical mass.
-So even if your project is still new, please spend some time thinking about your development process and the [tooling for distributed vigilance](https://www.coreinfrastructure.org/programs/tooling) such as Frankencerts(https://github.com/sumanj/frankencert).
+So even if your project is still new, please spend some time thinking about your development process and maybe consider opportunities to create or improved the [tooling for distributed vigilance](https://www.coreinfrastructure.org/programs/tooling) with useful repositories such as [Frankencerts](https://github.com/sumanj/frankencert).
 You might want examine how well some of the [software packages you may count upon](https://fuzzing-project.org/software.html) in your dev process resist fuzzing.

 At the first stage of the project we use [libFuzzer](http://llvm.org/docs/LibFuzzer.html) with